jerrybach98/Connect-Four/README.md

 ### Lessons Learned:
 * Learning to write a command line interface application using object oriented programming principles
-* Writing tests with RSpec
+* Writing comprehensive tests with RSpec to ensure the correctness of the game logic
+* Adjusting RSpec to achieve the desired test output
+* Testing instance doubles and stubs to isolate dependencies during testing
-* The importance of the single responsibility principle for test driven development
+* Understanding the importance of the single responsibility principle and modular code for test-driven development
-* Visually representing a functioning game in the command line that takes user inputs with logic to decide a winner
+* Creating a functioning command-line game that captures user input and implements the game's logic
-* Manipulating nested arrays to represent a game board
+* Manipulating nested arrays to represent and update the game board dynamically